ghazalrafiei/RepoCloner/README.md

-# Repo Cloner
+# Document Evaluation

+## 1. Repo Gatherer

-A tool as a part of the project [Document Evaluator]() to clone GitHub repositories and save these metadata for each repo.
+A tool as a part of the project [Document Evaluator]() to clone GitHub repositories and store these metadata for each repo in a csv file.

 ```
 name